 Day 05: Kusadasi/Ephesus/Kusadasi

-Morning drive to Ancient city of Ephesus - once, the trade centre of the ancient world, a religious centre of the early Christianity .
-Here is nothing like standing on the stage of the amphitheater where St. John spoke to the Ephesians, walking through the ruins of the ancient library where scholars studied, and seeing 2000 years old plumbing more sophisticated than in parts of the world today.
-The ruins that are now visible give you some idea of the city's original composition, and the names associated with the ruins are a reminder of its former status as a major port of the ancient world.
-The Library of Celsus, which was reconstructed from the original pieces, was originally built in 125 BC by Julius Aquila, and held over 12,000 scrolls, making it the largest library in the Mediterranean.
-After the visit we will have the opportunity to discover and understand the rich history behind local handicrafts like hand-made carpets & leather.
+A comfortable drive brings us to the age-old city of Ephesus*, once a trade center of the ancient world and, later, a religious center of early Christianity.
+The structures found here are a reminder of the city’s former status as a major port in the ancient Mediterranean.
+There is nothing like standing on the stage of the amphitheater where John of Ephesus (or of Asia) spoke to the Ephesians.
+We then walk to the ancient library where scholars studied.
+The Library of Celsus, which was reconstructed out of its original pieces, was built in 125 BC by Julius Aquila, and held over 12,000 scrolls, making it the largest library in the Mediterranean.
+We also explore the 2000-year-old plumbing system, which is more sophisticated than what we have in many parts of the world today.
+After our exploration, we have the opportunity to discover and understand the rich history behind local handicrafts such as hand-made carpets and leather.
 (B, D)

 Day 06: Kusadasi/Hierapolis/Pamukkale/Marmaris (Drive)

-After breakfast, visit the ancient the magnificent Hierapolis - whose name means "sacred city," was believed by the ancients to have been founded by the god Apollo.
+Driving alongside scenic cotton farms, we head for Pamukkale – home to the magnificent Hierapolis*.
+The Greeks believed that this ancient city, was founded by the god Apollo.
 It was famed for its sacred hot springs, whose vapors were associated with Pluto, god of the underworld.
-The city also had a significant Jewish community and was mentioned by Paul in his Letter to Colossians.
-Today, Hierapolis is a World heritage site.
-In addition to interesting Classical ruins, the site offers a thermal Sacred Pool in which you can swim with ancient artifacts, a view of the spectacular white terraces of Pamukkale the lime cascade.
-You can see the gleaming white travertine terraces of Pamukkale, located next to the ruins of Hierapolis.
-The extraordinary effect is created when water from the hot springs loses carbon dioxide as it flows down the slopes, leaving deposits of limestone.
+Hierapolis was also mentioned by Paul in his Letter to Colossians in the Bible.
+Today, Hierapolis is a World Heritage Site.
+We will also have the opportunity to swim in the thermal pools, with views of ancient artifacts and the spectacular white terraces of the Pamukkale lime cascade.
+The extraordinary terraces here are created when water from the hot springs loses carbon dioxide as it flows down the slopes, leaving deposits of limestone.
 The layers of white calcium carbonate, built up in steps on the plateau, gave the site the name Pamukkale ("cotton castle").
-Continue to your hotel in Marmaris for overnight.
+Continue to our hotel in Marmaris for overnight.

 Overnight: Ors Maris Hotel, Marmaris (1 night) (B, D)